Participant Service & Support Policy

 - Critical – System Outages impacting multiple customer or Security/Privacy Issue

-- High – A problem which consistently causes inconvenience to some users or practices but for which a reasonable workaround exists
+- Medium – A problem which consistently causes inconvenience to some users or practices but for which a reasonable workaround exists

-- Normal – A problem which sometimes causes inconvenience to a limited number of users but for which a reasonable workaround exists; or a request for a change in system access or service
+- Low – A problem which sometimes causes inconvenience to a limited number of users but for which a reasonable workaround exists; or a request for a change in system access or service